Vandergrift, Pennsylvania: Newspaper

 The area is served by the Valley News Dispatch, a daily newspaper serving the Alle-Kiski Valley.
 Until the mid-1980s, this newspaper maintained a branch sales office in Parks Township, across the river from Vandergrift.
 It was also served by its own local newspaper, The News-Citizen, which maintained an office on Walnut Street, started as a daily newspaper, before reducing to a weekly publication by the mid-1980s.
 It ceased publication by the end of the 20th century.

 Radio

-Vandergrift is served locally in part by radio station WXJX, licensed to Apollo, Pennsylvania.
+Vandergrift is served locally in part by radio station WJFA, licensed to Apollo, Pennsylvania.

 Television

-Vandergrift lies within the Pittsburgh Metropolitan Area and is served by KDKA-TV (CBS), WTAE-TV (ABC), WPGH-TV (FOX), and WPXI (NBC).
+Vandergrift is in the Pittsburgh Metropolitan Area television market, and is served by KDKA-TV (CBS), WPGH-TV (FOX), WPXI (NBC), WQED-TV (PBS), and WTAE-TV (ABC).

 Transportation

 The Westmoreland County Transit Authority provides service to Vandergrift directly via the Route 15 bus.
 It runs Monday-Friday from 8:00am to 4:30pm between New Kensington and Avonmore.
 It stops at McMutury Towers, Jackson/Longfellow Avenues, and Grant/Sumner Avenues six times a day.
 About 2 miles from downtown Vandergrift, the Route 14F bus, from New Kensington to Pittsburgh, and the Route 12 bus, from New Kensington to Greensburg, both stop in the Allegheny Plaza parking lot below Save-A-Lot.
 Visit the WCTA website for details on schedules, fares, and service alerts.